cmangla/altera-sockit-hardcaml/README.md

 ./leds.native > leds.v
 ```

+The generated Verilog file will contain a module called `leds`.

 ## Compiling for the FPGA

 Our next step is to use Altera's tool-chain to synthesise our design into